eastandwestwind/notes/_posts/2016-03-06-batchfunction.md

 ---
-title: How to feed batches of data into function
+title: Feed batches of data into function
 ---

 Starting off with sample data of 1250 rows: